Lyme Disease, Molecular Detection, PCR, Blood

 Confirmation of active Lyme disease

-A positive result indicates the presence of DNA from Borrelia burgdorferi, the agent of Lyme disease.
+A positive result indicates the presence of DNA from Borrelia burgdorferi, Borrelia mayonii, Borrelia afzelii, or Borrelia garinii, the agents of Lyme disease.

-A negative result indicates the absence of detectable DNA from Borrelia burgdorferi in the specimen.
+A negative result indicates the absence of detectable target DNA in the specimen.
 Due to the diagnostic sensitivity limitations of the PCR assay, a negative result does not preclude the presence of the organism or active Lyme disease.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances